Colyford Village | Goose Fayre 2025

 More about the Goose Fayre

-The Colyford Goose Fayre was revived in 1980 under the leadership of Colin Pady and has been held every year since then on the Saturday closest to Michaelmas.
+The Colyford Goose Fayre was revived in 1980 and is held on the last Saturday in September.

-The fayre always tries to maintain it's medieval setting.
-Goods are sold under tents and various produce is available - honey, pancakes, ram-roast, pottery, leather - and of course beer, tea and cakes.
-Numerous medieval style skills are on show with metalwork, bodging, thatching and archery as well as childrens entertainment in the quintain and the greasy pole.
+The fayre maintains a medieval theme.
+Goods are sold under tents and various produce is available - honey, pottery, leather - and of course beer, tea, cakes and the always popular ram roast.
+Medieval style skills of metalwork, falconry, thatching and archery are displayed.
+Children enjoy trying their luck with traditional games, the quintain and the greasy pole challenges as well as entertainment from storytellers and Punch and Judy.